telerik/xaml-docs/README.md

 publish: false
 ---

-# Kendo UI Public Documentation
+# Telerik UI for WPF/Silverlight Public Documentation

 Welcome to the GitHub repo for [Kendo UI](http://www.telerik.com/kendo-ui) documentation.
 This repository contains the source content — written in Markdown — that we use to power the Kendo UI Documentation at [docs.telerik.com/kendo-ui](http://docs.telerik.com/kendo-ui/).
 If you've arrived here wanting to search and peruse our docs, you'd be better served heading over to [docs.telerik.com/kendo-ui](http://docs.telerik.com/kendo-ui) where our content is prettified and searchable.